Kinto/kinto/README.rst

 It's as simple as that:

-1. Decide on model for your data;
+1. Pick up a name for your records collection;
-2. Push the data on the server;
+2. Push the records on the server;
-3. Ask the server for the data (ordered, filtered, paginated) and allow synchronisation.
+3. Pull the records from the server (ordered, filtered, paginated)

-The server doesn't impose anything about the client data model.
+The server doesn't impose anything about the records data model.

 |travis| |readthedocs|